harllee/jessicaharllee.com/_work/etsy-gift-wrap.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/gift-wrap-giftreceipt.jpg">
-  <p class="text-small italic">An updated gift receipt template for sellers printing their orders, with the gift message on the left.</p>
+  <p class="body-caption">An updated gift receipt template for sellers printing their orders, with the gift message on the left.</p>
 </div>

 Lastly, we heard from research that our sellers were concerned with wasting paper and that this sometimes prevented them from using the packing slips.
 We made sure most gift receipts would fit on a half sheet of paper and devised a way for them to print two to a page.